marekcingel/OpenTLV/docs/cli.md

 against `tlv_emv_structure_schema` (see
 [EMV structural validation](profiles/emv/README.md#structural-validation)):
-mandatory tags, forbidden/unknown tags, duplicate tags, length bounds, and required nesting for the FCI Template and GPO Response Message Template Format 2.
+mandatory tags, forbidden/unknown tags, duplicate tags, length bounds, and required nesting for the FCI Template, Application Template, and GPO Response Message Template Format 2.
 It runs only after the input has parsed as valid BER, only for `validate` (`dump --profile emv` only annotates tags), and not with `--pdol` (a DOL's tag/length pairs are not a TLV structure to check against a schema).
 A schema violation is reported like any other failure, but prefixed with `schema` to keep it distinguishable from a format/framing error.
 A missing mandatory tag reports the distinct `TLV_ERR_SCHEMA_MISSING`, without a `tag=` field (its offset is the end of the enclosing element's value, not a tag);
-every other violation reports `TLV_ERR_SCHEMA` with the offending tag:
+every other violation (a forbidden/unknown/duplicate tag reports `TLV_ERR_SCHEMA`, a length outside bounds reports `TLV_ERR_INVALID_LENGTH`) includes the offending tag:

 ```sh
 $ otlv validate --format ber --profile emv --hex "6F00"